allonahmed/team-earth/README.md

 # TEAM EARTH

-## Web application designed to spread awereness of climate change and how we can make a difference in our community.
+## Web application designed to spread awareness of climate change and how we can make a difference in our community.

 This app was written in ReactJS.
 To run the app locally, clone the repo and follow the command in the root of the repo:

 ### `npm install`

+*** APP shelfed for now ***